ymussi/zen_quotes_of_python/README.md

 # Zen of Python

-get '/' - return in english
+- get '/' - return in english
-get '/pt'- return in portuguese
+- get '/pt'- return in portuguese

+#TODO

+- add other languages